sztrzask/maklipsa.github.io/_posts/2017-02-12-Choosing-centralized-logging-and-monitoring-system.md

 Remember I am looking for a tool that will be used in my side project.
 This means I will be spending my own money, and I don't like to spend too much of it.
 The dislike for overspending is one of the main reasons [I am running on crapp](/The-importance-of-running-on-crapp) (it costs me ~320$ a year).
 So price will be important.

-This said I will admit I have been blown away but what Application Insights offers and the pricing.
+This said I will admit I have been blown away but what **Application Insights** offers and the pricing.
 I like that it is targeted to developers, still being very accessible.
 The pricing model is the best fitting for me since I can easily control if I want to pay and how much.
 There are still some things that would make me happier:

 - **Login with Google.** This is the most popular OAuth account on the web and would make my life a bit easier.
 I get why this is not the option, but still.
 - **Faster UI.** I don't get the SPA idea in the portal.
 It is great when moving in scope of one module, but I would not mind a reload when going from the dashboard to AI
 - **More stable UI.** Some windows open full screen, some open as a blade (internal Azure name).
 Sometimes they don't open.

-The second place goes to New Relic.
+The second place goes to **New Relic**.
 It is expensive and not exactly what I am looking for, but if I had to report performance to nontechnical people this would be the service I choose.
 It is easy, nice looking (this is more important than You think) and yet manages to deliver just enough information to get a glimpse what is happening.

-The third place goes to Retrace from Stackify.
+The third place goes to **Retrace from Stackify**.
 It has better alerts than the top two, but no single request analytics and that was the reason why it took the third place.
 Still, it is a very good tool.
 Another plus is that it has the option to mute an error similar to Raygun.

 In the next entry - Application Insights configuration and architecture.